-Choose an application area that involves some distributed computation but not too familiar (it is harder to critique things you know too well).
+Choose an application area that involves some notion of interaction with a situated digital display(s) where the display or displays is designed to support notions of community in a particular setting - the choice of setting is up to you but don't make the setting too familiar (it is harder to critique things you know too well).
 This can be speculative or novel as you are not required to produce a complete working prototype.
 This also means you can select a system too complex to be considered in totality and focus on some key aspects or paths through it.